jeff-boyo/mini_tennis/README.md

 >$ ./gradlew createApp

+Note: the MacAppBundle createDMG is not working on my system.
+The rest of the build runs fine, so if gradle throws up some errors when you rund 'build' or 'createApp' dont worry about it.
+The rest of the build should be fine, even if 'createDMG' fails

-Note that this build indcludes a gradle wrapper [./gradlew] so no need to go mucking things up with calls to your own gradle version. everything is right there in ./gradlew, with the added bonus that you know its gonna work regardless of gradle version conflicts between our systems.
+Note: this build indcludes a gradle wrapper [./gradlew] so no need to go mucking things up with calls to your own gradle version. everything is right there in ./gradlew, with the added bonus that you know its gonna work regardless of gradle version conflicts between our systems.
 Anyhow, do whatever you want.